leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-ManageSubaccount-admin.md

 ![Supplier portal banner](../../../../images/banner-supplier-portal.jpg)

-# Version 20.1.0 - User Manual - Admin
+# Version 20.2.0 - Manage Sub-Account User Manual - Admin

 This is a separate Add-on which can be used with Supplier Portal and any other extension.